 UBA mobile and internet banking (U-direct)

-Popular questions pertaining to mobile banking like the following are regularly asked:
+Popular questions about mobile banking like the following are regularly asked:

 - How do I check my UBA account online?